Gustaf Einar Du Rietz: Recognition

 In 1949, Du Rietz was elected to the Royal Swedish Academy of Sciences.
 As a member of the Swedish Academy of Sciences' nature conservation committee, he organized surveys of the shores of the lakes and river stretches that were threatened by the ongoing expansion of hydroelectric power in Norrland.
-When Du Rietz, as emeritus, turned 70, many of his former students gathered to write a 300-page collection of papers titled The Plant Cover of Sweden (Acta Phytogeographica Suecica 50, 1965), recognising him as the foremost explorer of Swedish vegetation.

 The volume, a tribute to Du Rietz's significant scientific contributions, includes 43 articles encompassing a wide spectrum of Swedish vegetation.
 This compilation served not only as an acknowledgment of Du Rietz's impact on phytosociology and botanical studies in Sweden but also aimed to provide an accessible resource to a global audience, reflecting the international reach and influence of his work.
 Decades after his death, his botanical collections from riverbanks and lakeshores in northwestern Sweden have been instrumental in expanding the known distributions of several species.
 Ultimately, his collections were distributed among the herbaria] of Uppsala, Lund, and Stockholm.
-An obituary described Du Rietz as "one of the leading and most dynamic lichen taxonomists of the 1920s".